fingo/spata/readme.md

 * Various I/O errors, including but not limited to `IOException`.
 They are not directly related to parsing logic but CSV is typically read from an external, unreliable source.
 They may be raised by `reader` operations.
-* Errors caused by malformed CSV structure, reported as `CSVStructureException`.
+* Errors caused by malformed CSV structure, reported as `StructureException`.
 They may be caused by `CSVParser`'s methods.
-* Errors caused by unexpected / incorrect data in record fields, reported as `CSVDataException`.
+* Errors caused by unexpected / incorrect data in record fields, reported as `HeaderError` or `DataError`.
 They may result from interactions with `CVSRecord`.

 The two first error categories are unrecoverable and stop stream processing.
-For the `CSVStructureException` errors we are able to precisely identify the place that caused the problem.
+For the `StructureException` errors we are able to precisely identify the place that caused the problem.
 See Scaladoc for `CSVException` for further information about error location.

 The last category is reported on the record level and allows for different handling policies.
-Please notice however, that if the error is not handled locally (using safe functions returning `Maybe`) and propagates through the stream, further processing of input data is stopped, like for the above error categories.
+Please notice however, that if the error is not handled locally (using safe functions returning `Decoded`) and propagates through the stream, further processing of input data is stopped, like for the above error categories.

 Errors are raised and should be handled by using the [FS2 error handling](https://fs2.io/guide.html#error-handling) mechanism.